lzagddsg/FileEyes_All_Collection/readme.md

+# PLZ TURN TO FILEEYES!
+THIS IS JUST THE BETA EDITION!
 # FileEyes
 ## What is FileEyes?
 FileEyes is a simple file-reader.
 It is just like `VSCode`, `Sublimetext3` and other file editors.